mostaphahmed/Predictive-Maintenance-PdM-of-Aero-Engines-Using-Machine-Learning-/README.md

 py sample_creator_strata_unit_based_PCA.py  -w 50 -s 1 --test 0 --sampling 10
 ```
 Note: When running the above line you have to choose which method in sample_creater_strata_unit_based_auto.py

+# NN Model
+Run the file inference_cnn_aggr_strata_unit_based.py with entering the arguments of the CNN/NN

 # References